-Canyonlands National Park is organized into three different districts.
+Canyonlands National Park is organized into four different districts.

 Island in the Sky is the district closest to Moab and the most visited part of the park.
 Scenic drives, overlooks, and short hiking trails all make the list of the best things to do here.
 This article focuses solely on visiting Island in the Sky.
 Get the full list of things to do in our Guide to Island in the Sky.

 The Needles district features unique sandstone rock formations and some very cool hikes.
 However, to get here from Moab, it is an hour and twenty minute drive.
 If you have an extra day in your schedule, consider adding on a visit to The Needles.